Andean Valley Crossing, from Chile to Argentina

-We will enjoy a 2 hrs ride and visit the Blue Lake "Lago Azul" with its crystal clear water and abundant fish life.
-Majestic peaks and stunning landscapes will not escape your attention!
-After lunch our horse ride takes us deep into the forest along the mountain slopes.
-We will reach the southern part of this lake passing through the typical ‘cold jungle’, Valdivian-type rainforest with its ancient Alerce trees.
+After breakfast, leaving the island and meeting the horses, we embark on a 2 hr. ride and visit the Blue Lake "Lago Azul" with its crystal clear water amid towering peaks and stunning landscapes that greet us on arrival!
+After a beach lunch, our horse ride takes us deep into the forest along the mountain slopes.
+Wet and steep grounds, ancient trees as well as majestic mountains are part of the adventure.
+Short boat ride to the island for a final evening..
 Approx 6 hrs horse riding.

 Once in our saddles, the horse ride takes us through the Andes forest down to the Puelo River source with great views of the lake and the Puelo River.
 The trails guide us to the Chilean border police station, where we will reach 'Reten de Carabineros Paso el Bolson.'
 Here we will leave our horses an take an international private transfer boat to sail across the lake.
-After going through the Argentine border formalities a private van will be waiting to take us to El Bolson for lunch and onwards to Bariloche.
+After going through the Argentine border formalities, a private van will be waiting to take us to El Bolson for lunch and onwards to Bariloche in the heart of Patagonian Andes mountain range..
 Approx 1.5 hrs horse riding.

 Group size: Min 2 / Max 8 People.